archimekai/matlabarraygen/README.md

 # matlabarraygen
-generate an array that has a specified geometric mean, randomly using maltab
+generate an array that has a specified geometric mean, randomly, using maltab